dart-lang/leak_tracker/README.md

 # Memory Leak Tracker

-This is a framework for memory issues detection in Dart and Flutter applications.
+This is a framework for detecting memory issues in Dart and Flutter applications.
 It enables:

 1. [Auto-detection for leaks](documentation/LEAK_TRACKING.md) in applications and tests
 2. [Auto-snapshotting](documentation/AUTOSNAPSHOTTING.md) in case of memory overuse